OlegKotok/Med_MVP/README.md

 Distributed under the **MIT License**.
 See `LICENSE` for more information.

 ---
-*Created by [Your Name/Github Handle] as a demonstration of modern backend excellence.*
+*Created by Oleg Kotok as a demonstration of modern backend excellence.*